hherpa/LLM-Multi-level-Reflection/README.md

 # 🤔 ReAgent

+> [!NOTE]
-This is a research proposal for a new approach to implementing reflective capabilities in LLM agents.
+> This is a research proposal for a new approach to implementing reflective capabilities in LLM agents.

 https://github.com/user-attachments/assets/7a458b37-7637-4955-b7fc-c95b72755c4d